-Read Around the World In Your Small Groups
+Read About Holidays Around the World

 Team Teach So Students Can Travel

-As you plan your holidays around the world activities, buddy up with other teachers in your grade level to team teach your unit..
+As you plan your holidays around the world activities, buddy up with other teachers in your grade level to team teach your unit.
 Each teacher can pick a country and have your classes rotate to a new classroom and country each day.
-We usually do this the last 45 or 50 minutes of the day.
+We usually do this the last 45 or so minutes of the day.
 It’s a great way to get kids up and moving and it keeps everybody engaged and still learning the last week or two before break!

+Decorate Each Destination!
 It is so much fun for kids to enter a room that has been transformed.
 Even if you only make a few small changes, they notice!
 Cover your tables or groups of desks with butcher paper in the color of the country’s flag.
 Decorate your door with flag colored crepe paper and make a welcome sign for the country you are teaching.

-See how the Gingerbread Man turned my readers into thinkers!
+How the Gingerbread Man turned my readers into thinkers!
 Click here

 Happy teaching friends!